-This bill transfers the authority to execute the State Commodity Code to the South Carolina Attorney General from the Office of Secretary of State.
-Currently, the Office of Secretary of State receives no General Funds for commodities and general counsel manages the responsibilities related to the execution of the State Commodity Code along with other job duties.
+This bill transfers the authority to execute the State Commodity Code to the South Carolina Attorney General from the Office of Secretary of State, among other charges.
+Currently, the Office of Secretary of State receives no General Funds for commodities, and general counsel manages the responsibilities related to the execution of the State Commodity Code along with other job duties.

-Judicial reports this bill may result in an increase in caseloads for general sessions courts for the Richland County Court of Common Pleas.
+Judicial reports this bill may result in an increase in caseloads for general sessions court for the Richland County Court of Common Pleas.
 However, Judicial intends to manage any increase in caseloads using existing appropriations and staff.

 The Attorney General's Office anticipates being able to manage the additional responsibilities required to execute the State Commodity Code with existing staff and within existing appropriations.
+The Secretary of State anticipates no cost savings due to this bill as any resources will be allocated within the office.

-Additionally, this bill enables the Attorney General to retain the first seven hundred fifty thousand dollars in fines and penalties received as part of settlement litigation enforcement actions for State Commodity Code cases.
+Additionally, this bill enables the Attorney General to retain the first \$750,000 in fines and penalties received as part of settlement litigation enforcement actions for State Commodity Code cases.
 These funds will be used to offset the costs of investigative, prosecutorial, and administrative expenses the Office of the Attorney General will incur in managing these cases.
 Should the Attorney General receive fines and penalties in excess of the authorized amount, those monies must be deposited into the General Fund.
+Currently these fines are deposited in the General Fund.
+The Secretary of State indicated that over the last several years, only one fine of \$10,000 was levied as part of a multistate settlement.
+As there has been only one fine over the last several years, this bill will have a minimal impact on General Fund revenue due to the shift from depositing to the General Fund to allowing the Attorney General to retain the first \$750,000 in fines.

 This bill may increase General Fund, Other Funds, and local revenue due to the potential increase in court fees and fines, and it may increase the General Fund if excess fines and penalties are collected by the Attorney General.
 However, it is unknown as to whether there will be an increase in fees and fines collected by the court and whether there will be excess fines and penalties collected by the Attorney General.
-Therefore, the impact of the bill on the General Fund, Other Funds, and local revenue is undetermined.